modalitysystems/modalitysoftware-docs/twa/README.md

 Now that everything is installed, you can configure settings previously set or for additional features.

+#### Scan Configuration

+Teamwork Analytics allows you to configure the types of scan you wish to run, and the scheduling for each. for more information on how to configure thie see [here](scan-configuration.md).

 #### User Adoption Groups

 Teamwork Analytics allows you to create custom groups of users for reporting, for more information on these groups see [here](UserAdoptionGroups.md).